 Service support offices over the telephone line, which often means a motely, usually in connection with other options such as deleting messages or changing recorded messages.

 Remote query

 Answering machine function.
-Involves listening to messages refiltering.
+Involves listening to messages reto another without making routing decisions or carrying out packet filtering.
 See Bridge and Router.

 Repeater